learn-co-students/swift-IBOutlets-readme-nyc-web-091718/README.md

 ![View Controller](http://i.imgur.com/8BWrwGk.png)

 Then bring up the Attributes Inspector.
 The section at the top is called **Custom Class**.
 This is where you will associate the view controller with its code.
 In the **Class** text box, start typing in `ViewController`.
 After you type a few letters (probably just `V`, in fact), the full name `ViewController`, will autocomplete.
-You can press <kbd>Return</kbd> to accept the autocompletion, or type out `ViewController` yourself.
+You can press Return to accept the autocompletion, or type out `ViewController` yourself.
 Either way, make sure `ViewController` is entered in the **Class** text field.

 ![ViewController](http://i.imgur.com/KB0hrwK.png)